Resources: Dementia

 Dementia Legal Planning Toolkit

 From the Dementia Action Collaborative of Washington State (with DSHS): “We created the Dementia Legal Planning Toolkit to help you think about the kinds of financial and health care decisions you will need to make if you are living with mild cognitive impairment or dementia.
-We have also
+We have also included some do-it-yourself legal forms to get you started.”

 “Mr. Smith Has No Mealtimes”: Minimal Comfort Feeding for Patients with Advanced Dementia